top of page

 New perspective window

-Doors are symbolic of transition.
+Portals are symbolic of transition.
 Leaving old spaces and entering new phases.
 Think of this conference as a provocation to open new doors!
 We invite you to explore our conference portals (or themes).
-We 're on a mission to open up new ways of thinking and practice that are fun, creative and inspiring even in uncertain times.
+We're on a mission to open up new ways of thinking and practice that are fun, creative and inspiring even in uncertain times.
+Our program will reflect the following portals:

 Transforming how we think, make sense, and act: